Abandonment

 The day before the court date, I went over and peered into the window in the door.
 Yes, it was nearly a goner.
 The roof has a big hole in it.
 The ceiling between the first and second floors has collapsed, and the house is in tatters.

 Yesterday, I went to Philadelphia City Hall, which looks like a wedding cake from the outside and like a Piranesi prison on the inside, and I took a seat in the vast fourth floor courtroom where F was to plead her case.
 F had hired an attorney, who came with several copies of an exhibit binder.
-She lined up several witnesses: the executive director of the local community development corporation who could say how blighted the property was; her buddy, who walks her dogs and walks past the house; a realtor acquaintance, who could say that F knew how to deal with contractors, and me.
+She lined up several witnesses: the executive director of the local community development corporation who could say how blighted the property was; her buddy, who walks her dogs and walks past the house; a realtor acquaintance, who could say that F knew how to deal with contractors; and me.

 The heirs of the estate, two nice ladies who lived absolutely elsewhere and didn’t really know much about the house, had already agreed F could take over.
 They were there without a lawyer, but the judge (a tired looking lady who sat high up on the bench speaking clearly into her microphone) very sensibly insisted on going through the whole process.